snydergi/SRALabProject/lstm_singleJoint/README.md

-This folder contains code and plots relevant to an LSTM created to model only one joint.
+This folder contains code and plots relevant to an LSTM modeling one joint based on one other joint.